 The other must for anyone using permanent dyes is to use a coloured hair shampoo and coloured hair conditioner.

 Again, Naturtint makes fantastic natural options.
-Naturtint Colour Fixing Shampoo has organic rock rose and lemon fruit waters to nourish and help strengthen the hair, while organic lavender floral water calms and moisturises the scalp and organic sunflower seed extract helps with split ends.
+Naturtint Colour Fixing Shampoo has rock rose and lemon fruit waters to nourish and help strengthen the hair, while organic lavender floral water calms and moisturises the scalp and organic sunflower seed extract helps with split ends.

-In addition to all the lovely ingredients found in the shampoo, Naturtint Colour Fixing Protective Conditioner also has organic shea butter to help moisturise, protect and nourish.
+In addition to all the lovely ingredients found in the shampoo, Naturtint Colour Fixing Protective Conditioner also has shea butter to help moisturise, protect and nourish.

 A great option for those starting out with hair dye, or just wanting to play with their look temporarily is to try a semi-permanent colour first.